 Fee Interest Bond

-You’ll only need this bond if you’re participating in an alternating brewery proprietorship or contract brewing arrangement and:
+- You’re participating in an alternating brewery proprietorship or contract brewing arrangement.

-- You hold a Nonresident Seller’s Permit that has a Nonresident Brewer’s License as a subordinate
+- You hold a Brewer’s License (BW) or Nonresident Brewer’s License (BN).

-- Or you hold a Nonresident Manufacturer’s License and you do not own a fee interest in any brewing facility.
+- You don’t own a fee interest in any brewing facility.

-You can submit the Fee Interest Bond as a bond, letter of credit or assignment of a certificate of deposit (CD).
+You can submit the fee interest bond as a bond, letter of credit or assignment of certificate of deposit (CD).